Wedding Day Checklist: Everything You Need on the Big Day

 - Band-aids and blister pads

-- Tissues
+- Tissues (waterproof, for emotional moments)

 - Phone charger (portable battery)

-- Snacks (granola bars, crackers)
+- Snacks (granola bars, crackers, bananas)

 - Comfortable shoes for reception dancing